lillianpontiusgoldblatt/lillianpontiusgoldblatt.github.io/_projects/signature.md

 ---
 layout: project
-title: Now Trending
+title: An Off-Broadway Legend
-cover_image: TrendCover.png
+cover_image: rrs.jpg
 project-details:
   - 'Role: Speaker'
   - 'Launch: Ongoing'

 ---

 ## Trend Reporting
 Trend reporting has been a great platform for speaking and thought leadership.